jtb1137/cuisine-pursuit-v2/README.md

 **** Fix Google signin - No username
 **** User profile pictures?
 **** Create restaurant from homepage and be able to build city association in form?

-TODO:
-Validations for forms
-    Make State property a dropdown on the form
-    Unify devise and other model error formatting Authenticated User vs guest capabilites
+**** Unify devise and other model error formatting

 Follow/List model
 Categories model for restaurants
+View all cities page? sort by state?